 This Division gives exhibitors the opportunity to present information to the public and to promote interest in Alaska's livestock industry.
 Educational exhibits may consist of live demonstrations, or informational or pictorial displays.
 Demonstrations are to be 10-20 minutes and will be scheduled by the Superintendent.

-Register for Demonstrations and Displays online on or before July 22, or during Entry Drop Off on July 23, but do not bring Demonstrations or Displays on the 23rd.
+Register for Demonstrations and Displays online on or before July 21, or during Entry Drop Off on July 22, but do not bring Demonstrations or Displays.